mlroger5/prism-lab/content/authors/julia/_index.md

   - Graduate Students
 ---

-Julia Penn is a first-year graduate student in the Psychological Research program at Texas State University.
+Julia Penn is a graduate student in the Psychological Research program at Texas State University.
 Prior to Texas State, Julia graduated from Duke University with a Bachelor of Arts in Psychology.
 Her research interests are focused on the etiology, phenomenology, and treatment of borderline personality disorder.
 Julia most recently worked at the 3East DBT Continuum, a continuum of programs for young women with emerging borderline personality disorder and high-risk behaviors, at McLean Hospital.

 Julia enjoys spending time with her family and Labrador retriever Henry.
 She also likes to exercise and be outdoors.